 THE COURSE meets in a blend of sessions.
-You can connect from home on Wednesday evenings (using online platforms) three times a month and an in-person day on a Saturday each month.
-There will also be two residential training weekends (Saturday morning - Sunday tea time).
+You can connect from home on a Wednesday evenings (using online platforms) three times a month and one Saturday at St George's Edgbaston once a month.
+In the Autumn term there is also a residential training weekend (Saturday morning - Sunday tea time) at the Queen's Foundation.

-IN THE LOCAL CHURCH, those on the course preach three sermons on the Lectionary readings for the appointed dates.
+IN THE LOCAL CHURCH, those on the course preach four sermons on the Lectionary readings for the appointed dates.
 There is also an expectation that each course member will lead worship at least once in her/his own church.

-IN A PLACEMENT CHURCH During four weeks in June-July, course members undertake a placement in a church other than their home church, to learn about the parish and their policies for ministry and mission and to practise some ministerial skills, including preaching one sermon.
+IN A PLACEMENT CHURCH During four weeks in June 2024, course members undertake a placement in a church other than their home church, to learn about the parish and their policies for ministry and mission and to practise some ministerial skills, including preaching one sermon.